sanketjaybhaye/Hacking_Stuff/README.md

-# Hacking_Stuff
+# 🕶️ Hacking_Stuff

-Welcome to **Hacking_Stuff** – my digital dumping ground for cheat sheets, manuals, and random hacker wisdom 💻⚡
+Welcome to **Hacking_Stuff** – my personal stash of hacker notes, cheat sheets, experiments, and random chaos that didn’t fit anywhere else.

-If you expected some super-secret, NSA-grade, Mission Impossible-level hacking toolkit…
-well, you’re *half right*. 😏
+Think of it as my **digital backpack** 🎒 – you never know if you’ll pull out a WiFi hack, a random exploit, or just a badly written bash script at 3 AM.

 ---

-## 📂 What’s Inside?
+## 📂 What’s This Repo For?

-- 📒 **Cheat_Shit/** – Because sometimes Google is just too mainstream.
-- 🐣 **I_Am_rooky_Bro/** – Rookie-friendly (aka me yelling at my past self with notes).
-- 📡 **WIFI Hacking/** – My WiFi cries every time I practice here.
-- 🪟 **OS Hacking/** – Windows XP never saw it coming.
-- 🎭 **Social Engineering/** – More psychology than technology (and a pinch of dark arts 🧙).
+- 📚 Collecting cheat sheets, manuals, and guides
+- 🛠️ Experimenting with scripts, payloads, configs
+- 🧑‍🎓 Documenting my hacker learning journey
+- 🎲 Random stuff that doesn’t deserve its own repo but still deserves a home

+Basically: *If it’s even remotely useful (or funny), it lives here.*

 ---

 ## 🚀 How to Use

-1. Clone this repo like a pro:
+1. Clone this repo:
    ```bash
    git clone https://github.com/sanketjaybhaye/Hacking_Stuff.git